Do you make this key mistake when writing a cover letter for scientific manuscript submission to a journal?

 - an explanation of how/why your research will interest the readership of that journal (1 paragraph…yes really)

-You cover letter should not include (think email B):
+You cover letter for scientific manuscript submission should not include (think email B):

 - a listing of the results of the manuscript